-Many modern 4WD actuators are electronic that makes use of an electronic solenoid to engage the actuator gears to lock the diff.
+Many modern 4WD actuators are electronic that make use of an electronic solenoid to engage the actuator gears to lock the diff.
 Older model 4-wheel drive actuators made use of vacuum hoses that use pressurized air and works together with the transfer case to activate the gears and lock the differential.

-All the moving components inside the actuator like the shift fork, locking collar and gears need to be regularly inspected and lubricated to protect them from moisture setting in, causing internal damage.
+All the moving components inside the actuator like the shift fork, locking collar, and gears need to be regularly inspected and lubricated to protect them from moisture setting in, causing internal damage.

 The 4-Wheel Drive Light is Blinking

 What does it mean when you engage 4WD and notice a flashing red 4×4 light on the dash?
 This is not something you want to see on an off-road trail, so it’s important to regularly engage your 4WD system to make sure everything is still functioning as it should.

 Many mechanics will advise you to do this exercise as often as possible to ensure all components inside the transfer case get lubricated and actuators get activated from time to time.
 Not all 4WD systems function the same although the basic concept might be similar and if you read the owner’s manual you’ll notice them always recommend that you activate the 4WD system regularly.